 During a standard 28-day menstrual cycle, the third phase called ovulation begins on or around day 14.
 While the exact length of time a woman will ovulate varies from person to person, this phase typically lasts only one day, making it the shortest of the four phases.

 When ovulating, one of the two ovaries will release a mature egg.
 A surge of LH or luteinizing hormone triggers the release of the egg.
-The ovulation phase of the menstrual cycle is when the likelihood of becoming pregnant is highest.
+The ovulation phase of the menstrual cycle is when the likelihood of becoming pregnant due to unprotected sex is highest.

 #4.
 The Luteal Phase